Taranidaphne beblammena

 Taranidaphne beblammena is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

-The length of the shell attains 9.7 mm, its diameter 3.6 mm.
+The length of the shell attains 9.7 mm, and its diameter is 3.6 mm.
+Although the overall texture of the shell appears smooth, the structure is described as "a fine cancellated sculpture."

 Distribution

 This marine species occurs in the Red Sea.